stuti2403/EEG-Based-Multimodal-Classification-of-Major-Depressive-Disorder-MDD-/README.md

 ---

-## Citation
-If you use this repository in your research, please cite:

-> Wadhwa, S., et al. "EEG-based Multimodal Classification of Major Depressive Disorder Using Audio and EEG Data."
-2025.

----

 ## Contact
-For any queries or collaborations, reach out to [Stuti Wadhwa](mailto:stuti.wadhwa@example.com).
+For any queries or collaborations, reach out to [Stuti Wadhwa](mailto:stuti.wadhwa1@gmail.com).